 What It Really Means to “Pace Yourself”

-If you have arthritis, you’ve likely heard that you need to “pace yourself ” to help manage your condition.
+You’ve likely heard that you need to “pace yourself ” to help manage your arthritis condition and its symptoms.
+With the current pandemic, setting a reasonable pace is now more important to your health than ever.
 But what does that mean, exactly?

 “The general idea is to plan for a ‘just right’ amount of activity, balanced with mini rejuvenating breaks,” says Stacey Schepens Niemiec, PhD, assistant professor of research in the Division of Occupational Science and Occupational Therapy at the University of Southern California in Los Angeles.
 “The aim is threefold: preventing symptoms from limiting what you can do; reducing the need for long periods of inactivity that come after overdoing it; and, ultimately, increasing function.”

-Pacing, stresses Anna L. Kratz, PhD, a clinical psychologist and assistant professor of physical medicine and rehabilitation at the University of Michigan in Ann Arbor, isn’t always about avoiding doing too much.
-It’s also about staying out of a cycle of doing too little.
+Pacing isn’t always about avoiding doing too much.
+It’s also about staying out of a cycle of doing too little, stresses Anna L. Kratz, PhD, a clinical psychologist and assistant professor of physical medicine and rehabilitation at the University of Michigan in Ann Arbor.

 “Figuring out how to stay physically active is one of the cornerstones to aging well with arthritis,” says Kratz.
 “Pacing is one way to plan and moderate activity so the timing and intensity work for you.”

-Prioritizing.
-Making space for the activities most important to you – and letting go of less meaningful ones – can help.
+Make space for the activities most important to you and let go of less meaningful ones.
 “When you have arthritis, you need to prioritize your health in a new way,” says Kratz.
 “This can be hard because it can get at the core of how you see yourself – someone who keeps a spotless house or is always on the go, for example.”